aloys10/ESUBER/README.md

 The following arguments are available for all environments, and can be passed to ablations and RL training:

 ```
 --llm-model: LLM model to use for the environment.
-We support Llama based models via exllama GPTQ and OpenAI GPT-3.5 and GPT-4.
+We support DeepSeek models.
 --llm-rater: Prompting strategy to query the LLM
 --items-retrieval: Items retrieval strategy
 --perturbator: Reward perturbator strategy